Nuitka/Nuitka/Developer_Manual.rst

       );

-  The call to MAKE_TUPLE is useless and could be optimized away.
+  The call to "MAKE_TUPLE" is useless and could be optimized away.
 Minor space savings would result.

+* Terminal assignments without effect removal.

+  In order to optimize away unused assignments, Nuitka should not try and find variables that are only assigned.
+It should instead for each assignment find the uses of the value.
+Two cases then

+  1. No more read use before next assignment or end of scope.

+     Can remove the assignment nature and make it instead a temp variable of the scope, if the release has an impact (will "__del__" have an effect?).

+  2. Value is read.

+     Keep it.

 .. raw:: pdf